 All students majoring or minoring in Latin American Studies must achieve communicative competence in Spanish.
-We require satisfactory completion of SPAN 202, or demonstrated proficiency in Spanish at this level, plus a semester abroad in a Spanishspeaking Latin American country or one semester in an internship requiring work in Spanish.
-A third year of Spanish (completion of SPAN 302) can be substituted for the study abroad or internship requirement.
+We require satisfactory completion of SPAN 202, or demonstrated proficiency in Spanish at this level.
+Demonstrated competence in a Latin American language other than English may be substituted for Spanish under exceptional circumstances.